 Which NCAA Tournament had the most upsets in March Madness history?

-Which NCAA Tournament had the most upsets? originally appeared on NBC Sports Bayarea
+Which NCAA Tournament had the most upsets? originally appeared on NBC Sports Boston

 David is back to conquer Goliath…time and time again.